Airstrike Stopped ‘Imminent’ Attack, Mike Pompeo Says, But Donald Trump Told Lindsey Graham About It Days Ago

 The 62-year-old Soleimani was leader of the Islamic Revolutionary Guards Corps Quds Force, an elite unit that is believed to be behind Iran’s military operations in the Middle East, mostly carried out through proxies.
 Pompeo also claimed that the killing of Soleimani left the world “a much safer place.”

 Pompeo also said that Americans in the Middle East were made “safer” by the assassination of the Iranian military leader.
-But on Friday, the U.S. state department, which Pompeo heads, “urged U.S. citizens to depart Iraq immediately” due to “heightened tensions in Iraq and the region,” as quoted by CNN.
+But on Friday, the U.S. State Department, which Pompeo heads, “urged U.S. citizens to depart Iraq immediately” due to “heightened tensions in Iraq and the region,” as quoted by CNN.